-Canon 1D C versus Canon 77D
+Canon 1D C vs 77D

 The Canon EOS-1D C and the Canon EOS 77D are two digital cameras that were announced, respectively, in April 2012 and February 2017.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DC) and an APS-C sensor.
-The 1DC has a resolution of 17.9 megapixel, whereas the 77D provides 24 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DC) and an APS-C (77D) sensor.
+The 1DC has a resolution of 17.9 megapixels, whereas the 77D provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 77D is considerably smaller (49 percent) than the Canon 1D C. Moreover, the 77D is substantially lighter (65 percent) than the 1DC.
 It is worth mentioning in this context that the 1DC is splash and dust resistant, while the 77D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 1DC) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (77D).
 You can compare the optics available in the Canon EF Lens Catalog.

 Concerning battery life, the 1DC gets 1120 shots out of its LP-E4N battery, while the 77D can take 600 images on a single charge of its LP-E17 power pack.
 As can be seen in the images above, the 1DC has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 In order to provide similar functionality for the 77D, there are third party battery grips available as optional accessories (see here on eBay).